 Tips & Tweaks:

-- I don’t like sugary coconut burfi, so I used coconut & sugar in the ratio of 2:1, but you can check the sweetness of the mixture when sugar is melted away so that you can add more sugar, if needed.
+- I don’t like sugary coconut burfi, so I used coconut & sugar in the ratio of 2:1.
+But you can check the sweetness of the mixture when sugar is melted away and add more sugar, if needed.

 - Some may not like the crumbly texture and they may like to see a neat square.
-In that case we can add some cocoa powder/ cashew powder/ roasted chickpea flour into the coconut mixture as a binding agent.
+In that case we can add some cocoa powder/ cashew powder/ roasted chickpea flour (gram flour) as a binding agent.

-- You can also refer the gif below for the coconut burfi recipe with refined sugar replacing cashew with pista, and I have grated coconut using coconut scraper for this recipe.
+- You can also refer the gif below for the coconut burfi recipe with refined sugar replacing cashew with pista.
+I have grated coconut using coconut scraper for this recipe.